parthdodiyak/Restaurant-web-app/README.md

 This project is created for **learning/demo purposes only**.
 For production use, please replace the images and text content with your own resources.

+## 📜 License

+This project is licensed under the MIT License — see the LICENSE file for details.

+## 👨‍💻 Author
+GitHub: @Sonudata